Up to 40-50% of the population in the US is deficient in vitamin B12.

 - Serum homocysteine levels: Your level should be < 9.0.
 High homocysteine levels may indicate issues with the activation of B12 at the cellular level (2).
 Patients with methylation issues may present with “normal” serum levels of B12 but with very high homocysteine levels.

 - Mean corpuscular volume (MCV): Your MCV should be less than 92 but greater than 80.
 This test is part of the CBC (which almost every Doctor will order) and tells you how large your red blood cells are (3).
-A high MCV is very sensitive for B12 and folic acid deficiency.
+A high MCV is very sensitive to B12 and folic acid deficiency.
 Beware that iron deficiency can artificially lower your MCV value and mask vitamin B12 deficiency.

 The combination of these lab tests plus your symptoms can really shed light on your cellular vitamin B12 status.